MicrosoftDocs/fabric-docs/docs/data-factory/data-source-management.md

 ## Add users to a data source

 1. From the page header in the Power BI service, select the **Settings** icon, and then select **Manage connections and gateways**.
-1. Select the data source where you want to add users.<br>To easily find all cloud connection, use the top ribbon to filter or search.
+1. Select the data source where you want to add users.
+To easily find all cloud connection, use the top ribbon to filter or search.

    :::image type="content" source="media/data-source-management/add-users-data-source-07.png" alt-text="Screenshot showing where to find all cloud connections.":::